cloudfoundry-incubator/quarks-operator/docs/examples/quarks-restart/README.md

 ### secret.yaml

-This is the `Secret` which has the quarks restart-on-update annotation.
+This is the `Secret` being used by the pods, which will trigger restarts on annotated pods.

 ### deployment.yaml